gbmhunter/blog/content/pages/pcb-design/component-packages/sot-923-component-package/_index.md

-{{< figure src="/images/electronics-packages/tiny-sod-923-package-relative-to-usb-conn.jpg" caption="3D model showing the difference between the size of a tiny SOD-923 package and a PCB-mount USB connector." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-packages/tiny-sod-923-package-relative-to-usb-conn.jpg" caption="3D model showing the difference between the size of a tiny SOD-923 package and a PCB-mount USB connector."  width="500px" >}}